Limits on the Evolutionary Rates of Biological Traits: Limits to evolutionary processes with mutations

-The rate of change of any trait $A$ is thus constrained by the quantity's uncertainty with respect to the mutation-driven distribution $\Pi$, and the uncertainty in the fitness of the system.
+The rate of change of any trait $A$ is thus constrained by the quantity's standard deviation evaluated in the mutation-driven distribution $\Pi$, and the standard deviation of the fitness of the system.
 As in the mutation-less setting, diversity in the population is seen to give rise to less constrained evolution rates.

 One could be puzzled by the appearance of a term in Eq.~(\ref{eq:speedlimitReplicatorMutation}) that directly depends on the average fitness $\langle f \rangle$ of the population and not just on relative fitness values.
 After all, shifting the fitness by an additive constant $f_j \nobreak \rightarrow \nobreak f_j \nobreak +\nobreak c$ in the replicator equation~(\ref{eq:Replicator}) does not affect population dynamics.
-However, note that this is not the case in the mutator-replicator equation~(\ref{eq:ReplicatorMutation}), where an additive constant $c$ on the fitness function leads to a change in $\dot p_j$ of $c(\Pi_j \nobreak -\nobreak p_j)$, which depends on how the distribution $p$ and mutation-driven distribution $\Pi$ differ.
+However, this is not the case in the mutator-replicator equation~(\ref{eq:ReplicatorMutation}), where an additive constant $c$ on the fitness function leads to a change in $\dot p_j$ of $c(\Pi_j \nobreak -\nobreak p_j)$, which depends on how the distribution $p$ and mutation-driven distribution $\Pi$ differ.
 The absolute values of the fitness function play a dynamical role in a system with mutations, and this is manifested in the rate limit~(\ref{eq:speedlimitReplicatorMutation}).

-To further simplify interpreting the result, let us momentarily consider the case when $A$ does not explicitly depend on time, i.e., $\{ a_j \}$ constant.
+\LP{To simplify interpretation}, let us momentarily consider the case when $A$ does not explicitly depend on time, i.e., the $a_j$'s are constant.
 Then, Eq.~(\ref{eq:speedlimitReplicatorMutation}) and the triangle and reverse triangle inequalities imply upper and lower rate limits,